MicrosoftEdge/WebView2Feedback/FindOnPage.md

             throw new InvalidOperationException("WebView2 is not initialized.");
         }

-        // Initialize the find configuration with specified settings. var findConfiguration = new CoreWebView2FindConfiguration
+        // Initialize the find options with specified settings. var find_options = new CoreWebView2FindOptions
         {
             FindTerm = findTerm
         };